nate-d-olson/batch_igv/README.md

 # batch_igv
 Automating image generation in IGV by generating batch script.

+The script uses external packages, therefore, before attempting to use the script one needs to verify that the following libraries are installed: Pandas, ArgParse, sys and os

 positional arguments:
   1. igvSession   Name of IGV Session
   2. windowSize   Size of Window